 If this is the case, then you might need to see a doctor to have your hymen removed.
 It’s not a complicated procedure, they can be done in a doctors office or a hospital (depending on the doctor) under local anesthetic.
 They usually use absorb-able sutures just to manage bleeding, so you don’t have to go back to have them removed.

 Some women have learned some awful things about sex, things that are not true.
 They’ve grown up being told sex is dirty, that it’s sinful, that it’s wrong, that it’s not pure, that “good girls don’t” and things like that.
 The Bible has a very different message.
-Unfortunately, some pastors are still quite sex-negative as well, so find someone you trust and you think has their head on straight.
-Or go through a bible study like Intimacy Ignited which will walk you through Song of Solomon and teach you about a biblical view of sex.
+Our course, Becoming More Sexually Engaged, helps break through many of these incorrect messages and teaches you what the Bible has to say about sex, and then follows up with practical advice on how to become more sexually engaged in your marriage.

 You might need a therapist